-Adventure Filmmakers Workshop
+Adventure Filmmakers Workshop - Fall 2022

 This all takes place within the core of the Banff Centre Mountain Film and Book Festival, where epic stories are told through the eyes of adventurers, authors, photographers, and filmmakers from around the globe.
-Filmmakers will have access to Festival screenings and industry events — motivation galore!

 What does the program offer?